bazbt3/the_thorgon_empire/Outline.md

 ### Earth
 * A once classically Earth-like planet, laid waste during the Trunk Wars
+* Clearance completed
+* Final-stage mining underway
 ### Planet 9
-* A vaguely Earth-like planet, jointly selected for Human colonisation by a Human-Thorgon committee
+* A vaguely Earth-like planet, jointly selected for Human colonisation by a Human-Thorgon committee, terraformed
 ### Thorgon
 * Where to begin…